Farmers Insurance Logo

 The insurance group’s in-house designers created the new Farmers Insurance logo in creative partnership with New York-based Lippincott.
 The “Gets you back where you belong” slogan has been removed because it is no longer used: the 2013 advertising campaign was based on the slogan “We Believe in Smart.”
 The redesigned badge was chosen for its digital compatibility.
 Companies must adapt their visual symbols to large and small screens to stand out in today’s insurance market.
 For Farmers Insurance, this was especially important because its logo was last updated in the middle of the last century.

 At the same time, the emblem’s designers tried to preserve the 85-year heritage of the Los Angeles insurance group and relied on the first graphic sign, introduced in 1928.
-They depicted the rising sun as a white flower with five triangular petals, in between which are depicted additional light-blue petals.
+They depicted the rising sun as a white flower with five triangular petals, with additional light-blue petals between them.
 In the sun’s center is a red shield, divided into two halves with different shades.
-The background for the picture is an uneven dark blue semicircle.
-The organization’s name is written at the bottom: on one line is the blue word “FARMERS”; on the other is the red “INSURANCE.”
+The background of the picture is an uneven dark-blue semicircle.
+The organization’s name is written at the bottom: on one line is the blue word “FARMERS”; on the other, the red word “INSURANCE.”

 Font and Colors